kevbo-b/choreQueue/README.md

 (Replace DEVICEIP with the IP of your host-system.)

 Its also possible to use live reloading within the native app on your phone.
 For this, read the comment in the .server attribute in capacitor.config.ts.
-(Only have to generate this live-reload App once)
+Then generate a live-reloading version of the app though another Android deployment as explained above.
+(You have to generate this live-reload App once - keep permission in mind though)